justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > *Halberd, very rare*
 >
 > Lantern is a sentient, lawful neutral halberd with an Intelligence of 20, a Wisdom of 20, and a Charisma of 20.
 It can see and hear out to a range of 60 feet.
 The halberd can communicate telepathically through images and emotions.
 It is proficient in Undercommon and Infernal.
 It enjoys reading books and does not tolerate fools.
-It will not attune to a user with less than 13 Intelligence.
 >
 > Lantern has a passive perception of 15 and will warn the wielder of danger, jolting them awake if necessary.
 It emits bright light out 40 feet and dim light for another 40 feet.
 Any invisible creatures within its light are revealed.
 It will translate Undercommon or Infernal for its wielder.